 Five out of Five Dangers

-Directed by James Gunn, Guardians of the Galaxy is quirky, hilarious at times, balanced in action, character oriented, with a sensational blend of Marvel personalities that do not come off as Star Wars cantina oddballs.
-Marvel’s best hit is out of the galaxy.
+Directed by James Gunn, Guardians of the Galaxy is quirky, hilarious at times, balanced in action, character-oriented, with a sensational blend of Marvel personalities that do not come off as Star Wars cantina oddballs.
+This is Marvel’s best hit and it is out of the galaxy.

 Voiced by Bradley Cooper Characters such as Rocket Raccoon will keep you in stitches and at no time do you hear Bradley in the character.
 Without knowing he is the voice, you could never pick him out.
 On the trivia front, Bradley cites Rocket’s voice based on Joe Pesci’s character Tommy DeVito in Goodfellas (1990).

-Guardian’s carefully brings together these group of space misfits.
+Guardian’s carefully brings together this group of space misfits.
 They have hardly anything in common except distrust and fighting ability.

 We begin on Earth with a vague introduction to our protagonist Peter Quill as a tragic son.
 Establishing his origin background we quickly and permanently see him head for space circa 1988.

-It’s worth noting that the assorted 70’s and 80’s tunes played throughout the film are not simply well selected tunes that everyone will be seeking out after viewing the film, they have meaning and purpose to the story.
+It’s worth noting that the assorted ’70s and ’80s tunes played throughout the film are not simply well-curated tunes everyone will be seeking out after viewing the film, they have meaning and purpose to the story.

 Chris committed to the role of Starlord transforming himself into the best physical shape of his life to play the part.